digisowmay/bbmemory/users/cc95d36f-3c42-411b-b798-17d0588ae15e/memory.md

 -

 ### Emerging (new signals, 1-2 reinforcements)
-- Prefers structured outputs like bullet lists and tables for information presentation; 4× (last: 2025-09-01) [refs: company list/table requests chatId:`e8e1a167a7a34d`; multi-POC table request chatId:`e8e1a167a7a34d`; LinkedIn URL correction chatId:`e8e1a167a7a34d`]
+- Prefers structured outputs like bullet lists and tables for information presentation; 5× (last: 2025-09-01) [refs: company list/table requests chatId:`e8e1a167a7a34d`; multi-POC table request chatId:`e8e1a167a7a34d`; LinkedIn URL correction chatId:`e8e1a167a7a34d`; accuracy reminder chatId:`e8e1a167a7a34d`]

 ## Knowledge & Context
 ### Durable (core expertise, established over time)